agati/watchface-test/README.md

 However, this solution is not totally convenient because a flicker was perceived during the refresh time.
 One way to solve this problem could be trying to find a way to refresh only parts of the screen that are doing animation and not to refresh all the screen.

-The approximated time to do this project was  2 days, using approximately 12 hours, considering that it happened to be a high demand for personal issues this weekend.
+The approximated time to do this project was approximately 12 hours.